DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 - If you have a code bug report, please create an issue and show the minimal code to reproduce the error: https://github.com/DeepLabCut/DeepLabCut/issues

+- if you are looking for resources to increase your understanding of the software and general guidelines, we have an open source, free course: http://DLCcourse.deeplabcut.org.

 **Please note:** what we cannot do is provided support or help designing your experiments and data analysis.
-The number of requests on our time for this is too great to sustain.
+The number of requests for this is too great to sustain.
+We are happy to anser such questions in the forum as a community, in a scalable way.
 We hope and believe we have given enough tools and resources to get started and to accelerate your research program, and this is backed by the >400 citations using DLC, 2 clinical trials by others, and countless applications.
 Thus, we believe this code works, is accessible, and with limited programming knowledge can be used.
-Please read our [Missions & Values statement](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/MISSION_AND_VALUES.md) to learn move about what we DO hope to provide you.
-Moreover, if you are looking for resources to increase your performance, we have an open source, free course: http://DLCcourse.deeplabcut.org.
+Please read our [Missions & Values statement](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/MISSION_AND_VALUES.md) to learn more about what we DO hope to provide you.

 # Install and test: